meeshkan/unmock-python/README.md

 For users of the [unmock.io](https://www.unmock.io) service, this will help unmock better organize your mocks in its web dashboard.

-### Headless usage

-Unmock works out of the box for most APIs that it mocks and does not require any additional configuration.
-For APIs that it does not mock yet, or to tweak return values from the unmock service, you can consult the URLs printed to the command line by unmock.

 ### unmock.io

 The URLs printed to the command line are hosted by unmock.io.
 You can